rdegges/rdegges-blog/articles/2011/enjoying-the-grind.md

-Title: Enjoying the Grind
-Date: 2011-06-06
-Tags: personal development
+---
+title: "Enjoying the Grind"
+date: "2011-06-06"
+tags: ["personal development"]
+slug: "enjoying-the-grind"
-Summary: Sometimes it's relaxing to stop worrying about all of your goals and aspirations and just enjoy the present.
+description: "Sometimes it's relaxing to stop worrying about all of your goals and aspirations and just enjoy the present."
+---

 ![Runner Sketch][]